 He was chained.
 How the hell was I supposed to–

 An enormous hand, almost as big as my entire body, closed around me.
-With a yelp, I was yanked back, then thrown to the side.
+With a cry, I was yanked back, then thrown to the side.
 I put orange dots across my body just in time to collide with the window that I was hurled at.
 With a loud crash of shattering glass, I went flying through that window, hit the asphalt of the parking lot beyond, and rolled with a series of yelps.

 Lifting my head a second later, I saw Janus lifting themselves through that same window.
 Mister Harmful was facing me, his glowing expression seeming even more furious than normal.
 Worse, there were guards already running to surround me, guns raised and pointed my way.